Skip to navigation Skip to content

 There are two parts to the implant: The socket, which is attached to the pelvis, and the femoral part, which is attached to the thigh bone.
 During surgery, the damaged or problem area of the hip is removed, and the new implant is attached.

-Hip surgery has good outcomes, but of course, no surgery is without risk.
-For hip surgery risks can include dislocation of the hip, fractures, blood clots, infection at the injection site or in the deep tissue, damage to the nerves, a loosening of the implants or a change to leg length.
+Hip surgery has very good outcomes.
+90% of patients with moderate pain experience mild or no pain for five years after hip surgery.
+Of course, no surgery is without risk, which can include dislocation of the hip, fractures, blood clots, infection at the injection site or in the deep tissue, damage to the nerves, a loosening of the implants or a change to leg length.

 We do know that the risks associated with hip surgery can be increased if you are older, overweight, smoke or have health problems such as heart disease, diabetes or lung disease.
 Our team will be able to talk you through the potential complications of surgery and anaesthetic during your consultation.